 Here is a closer look at all the cards I created today.
 There are so many!
 Let me know in the comments below which are your favorites!
 I look forward to hearing your feedback.

 Below, I have tried to list all of the craft supplies I pulled out to create this project.
 Affiliate links have been used.
-Which means that if you make a purchase I might earn a small commission.
-This money helps run and maintain this blog, and I appreciate your support.
-Thank you!
+This means that if you make a purchase I earn a small commission.

 • Lawn Fawn Custom Craft Dies – Cole’s ABCs

 • Lawn Fawn Lawn Cuts Craft Die Outside In Stitched Rectangle Stackables